Ray-jco/Ray-jco/README.md

  👋 Hi, I’m Jullian!

   I am a computer science student from the Uk.
 Here's some info about me!
-- 👀 I’m interested in Web Development and Graphic Design.
+- 👀 I’m interested in Web Development, Graphic Design and Pokémon!
 - 🌱 I’m currently learning JS, CSS + HTML and 3D graphics
 - I am working on my portfolio website and a pokémon counter-move guide.
 - I am looking for new ways to develop my programming skills!